University of Michigan Rugby Football Club

 The University of Michigan Rugby Football Club (UMRFC) is a rugby union club at the University of Michigan in Ann Arbor.
-The UMRFC currently plays in the Big Ten conference at the D1A level, the highest level of collegiate play under USA Rugby.
+The UMRFC currently plays in the Big Ten conference at the D1A level, the highest level of collegiate play under National Collegiate Rugby.

 The Wolverines largely rely on talent drawn from within the United States; however, foreign students will often add valuable contributions while studying abroad in Ann Arbor.
 Many players join with little or no previous experience in rugby.
 Despite this, the UMRFC has won a number of championships and produced several athletes that have gone on to play rugby at a professional level.

 According to their Player Handbook, UMRFC's mission is "to develop upstanding student athletes and men through the sport of Rugby.
 To play the game with inspiration, cultivate a close knit family within the club, and promote commitment, discipline, and respect on and off of the field."
 Reinforcing these values, the Wolverine's work a variety of community service and charity events.

 History

 The team began as the Michigan Rugby Football Club, founded in 1959.
 The club was composed of U of M undergraduate students, graduate students, staff, and alumni as well as Ann Arbor community members, maintaining this composition for 40 years.
 In January 2000, the University of Michigan Rugby Football Club was formed and restricted to current undergraduate (and in some cases, graduate) students at U of M.

+In-depth club history, including all game results since 1959, can be found at mrugby.com - All players since 1959 can be found in "The Ledger" on the same site.